anio-js-core-foundation/.github/profile/README.md

 • fulfill a simple task (ideally one file packages wit about 50-100 lines).

+• are usable both in a web and node context.

 <!--

 **Here are some ideas to get you started:**